ss2552/Guide_3DS/docs/zh_TW/troubleshooting-ssloth-browser.md

 # Troubleshooting (SSLoth-Browser)

-This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (SSLoth-Browser)" page, which is used on system versions between 11.4.0 and 11.13.0. 如果您無法透過本頁解決你的問題，請加入 [Discord 上的 Nintendo Homebrew 伺服器](https://discord.gg/MWxPgEp)，並以英文敘述你的問題，以及您已經嘗試過的步驟。
+This page offers troubleshooting advice for commonly encountered issues with the "Installing boot9strap (SSLoth-Browser)" page, which is used on system versions between 11.4.0 and 11.13.0.
+If you are unable to solve your issue with the advice on this page, please join [r/3ds on Discord](https://discord.gg/3ds) and describe your issue, including what you have already tried.

 ::: warning